 - Protein shakes

-Animal proteins are often complete sources of proteins.
-Some examples of complete protein sources include the following:
+Animal proteins are often complete sources of proteins, such as:

 - Fish